kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 with CAP_NET_RAW). udp4_raw can be used on Linux and FreeBSD.
 For other BSDs and Darwin one must compile with -DUSE_RAW_SOCKS.
-On Linux one should also set udp4_raw_mtu if the MTU on any network interface that could be used for sending is smaller then 1500.
+On Linux one should also set udp4_raw_mtu if the MTU on any network interface that could be used for sending is smaller than 1500.

 The parameter can be set at runtime as long as sr was started with enough privileges (core.udp4_raw).